John Fox (American football): Chicago Bears

 On January 16, 2015, Fox accepted a four-year deal to become head coach of the Chicago Bears.
 Fox led the Bears to a 6–10 record in his first season, only the second time in his career where he had double-digit losses.
-In the third game of the season, a 26-0 road loss against the Seattle Seahawks, the Bears punted on all of its ten possessions, the only time a team has punted on all of its possessions at least since 1980.
+In the third game of the season, a 26–0 road loss against the Seattle Seahawks, the Bears punted on all of its ten possessions, the only time a team has punted on all of its possessions at least since 1980.

 Fox finished his second season with the Bears with a 3–13 record, tied for the worst record for the Bears since the NFL changed to a 16-game season, as well as the first consecutive losing season in Fox's head coaching career.

 After a 1–3 start in 2017, Fox benched quarterback Mike Glennon in favor of rookie Mitchell Trubisky in Week 5.
 With Trubisky, the Bears finished the season 5–11, and Fox was fired at the season's end on January 1, 2018.
 His overall record with the Bears was 14–34, the second-lowest win percentage in franchise history, as the team failed to record a winning streak longer than two games and finished last in the NFC North in all three seasons.

 Indianapolis Colts

 On March 27, 2022, it was announced that Fox was hired by the Indianapolis Colts to be their senior defensive assistant under head coach Frank Reich.
-This is Fox's first coaching position after a 5-year hiatus and his first as an assistant coach in 21 years.
+This was Fox's first coaching position after a 5-year hiatus and his first as an assistant coach in 21 years.

 Detroit Lions

 On February 28, 2023, it was announced that Fox was hired by the Detroit Lions to be their senior defensive assistant.
+In February 2024, it was announced that he would not return to the Lions for the 2024 season.